deplicator/HousingTour/README.md

 number of others) to zone from one house to another together.
 This is useful for the Be My Guest achievement.
 A full description of features is listed below:

-**Important Notice**
-This mod will automatically port you to a public house _only if_ (1) the addon is installed and enabled, _only if_ (2) you are in player housing, _only if_ (3) you are opted in (check box), and _only if_ (4) you have typed in a Tour Guide's name.
-Once you meet those _four_ requirements a red message will display in the addon's window.
-At this point the Tour Guide can port you without further warning.

 ![Screenshot](http://geekwagon.net/projects/HousingTour/khtss.png)